Mathics3/mathics-development-guide/docs/extending/developing-code/calling-mathics-library-from-within-python-code.rst

    8
    9

-The above code runs the Mathics3 interpreter in a subshell and then uses the number returned in a call to another command, ``seq``, which uses that number.
+The above code runs the Mathics3 interpreter.
+The second example runs Mathics3 code a subshell and then uses the printed output in a call to another POSX shell command, ``seq``, which uses that number.

 To call Mathics3 as a subshell inside Python, the `subprocess